 Microsoft Teams has been growing in capabilities, and this is allowing many possibilities in terms of more flexible voice communication on campus.
 Oftentimes, needs arise where you may need to make work-related calls; however, you're not at your desk and you don't want to use your personal cell phone number to make the call.
 This is where Microsoft Teams can fill that gap.

 Teams allows you to make calls from the application or app itself rather than your traditional Cisco desk phone.
 This means that you can call from your computer, smartphone or tablet and it will appear as your TMU number to the person you are calling.
-If you would like to take calls with your Teams app, you can make a request to the IT Service Desk.
+If you would like more information on receiving calls in Microsoft Teams, please see Using Microsoft Teams to Receive Calls.

-Here are some pointers on how to use this feature in Microsoft Teams:
+Here are some pointers on making outgoing calls with Microsoft Teams:

 Calling from Teams on PC

 While most faculty/staff computers